Aliases for NRG1 Gene

 The protein encoded by this gene is a membrane glycoprotein that that mediates cell-cell signaling and plays a critical role in the growth and development of multiple organ systems.
 An extraordinary variety of different isoforms are produced from this gene through alternative promoter usage and splicing.
 These isoforms are expressed in a tissue-specific manner and differ significantly in their structure, and are classified as types I, II, III, IV, V and VI.
 Dysregulation of this gene has been linked to diseases such as cancer, schizophrenia, and bipolar disorder (BPD). [provided by RefSeq, Jun 2014]

 GeneCards Summary for NRG1 Gene

 NRG1 (Neuregulin 1) is a Protein Coding gene.
-Diseases associated with NRG1 include schizophreniform disorder and schizophrenia.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
+Diseases associated with NRG1 include schizophreniform disorder and urethral obstruction.
+Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
 GO annotations related to this gene include receptor binding and growth factor activity.
 An important paralog of this gene is NRG3.

 UniProtKB/Swiss-Prot for NRG1 Gene